JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 <details class = "solution-body">
 <summary class = "solution-header">Solution:</summary><p>
 ```
-To get the smallest promotion type, we can use a combination of `promote` and `typeof` function
+To get the smallest promotion type, we can use a combination of the `promote` and `typeof` function

 ```@repl promotion3
 xp, yp, zp, wp = promote(x, y, z, w)